Our award-winning graphic novels are on sale now, published by Candlewick Press!

 "[F]ull of drama, humor, and seriously thrilling action sequences.
 To summarize: kids are going to love it." —100 Scope Notes blog

-Book Two: Fearless—on sale May 8th, 2018, in hardcover and paperback!
+Book Two: Fearless—available in hardcover and paperback!

 Superhero.
 Super young.
 Super freaked out!
 In his second adventure, Smash has his hands full with old enemies and a few new ones — not to mention homework.